willydlw/fall2020avd/motor_control/Readme.md

 Lesson 2 introduces Arduino hardware interrupts.

+Lesson 3 illustrates how to write an ISR for a port with multiple pin change interrupts.

-Lesson 3 introduces motor encoders.
+Lesson D introduces motor encoders.

-Lesson 4 discusses estimating velocity from encoder data.
+Lesson E discusses estimating velocity from encoder data.

 Lesson B presents an overview of a PID control system and some examples illustrating the effects of the Kp and Kd parameters.